-Our creditor testing identified an error of creditors being overstated by £347 in our representative sample, which when extrapolated across the population was calculated as an error of £51,536.
+Our prior year creditor testing identified an error of creditors being overstated by £347 in our representative sample, which when extrapolated across the population was calculated as an error of £51,536.
+This extrapolated error was not corrected in the prior year and therefore has turned around in the current year.